kashmir54/kashmir54.github.io/_ctfs/CyberApocalypse2021/index.md

 ...
 ```

+Check the last readable message.
+It says that is switching the baud rate and then we have problems on decoding the signal.
+We are going to export the csv again but setting the correct baud rate for that segment.
 Go to the end of the transmission, calculate the baud rate of the final segment and get the message again:

 <p align="center">
   <img src="/images/writeups/CyberApocalypse2021/HW/SerialLogs/4_baud2.png" width="80%"/>